cloud-gov/federalist.18f.gov/pages/case-studies.md

         See more sites powered by Federalist.
       </h1>
       <p class="example-sites-copy">
-        Eight agencies use Federalist to host over 100 sites with over 140,000 page views per day.
+        Nine agencies use Federalist to host over 100 sites with over 140,000 page views per day.
 This page shows a sample of our partners.
       </p>
     </div>
     <div class="usa-width-one-full flexbox-grid example-sites-list">